anhvth/WKaraokeMaker/README.md

 Karaoke Maker is a task that predicts the lyrics and melody of the given music audio.
 It is a task that can be used in various fields such as music production and karaoke you name it.
 ## Method
+* Since the provided gt is too noisy.
+We first precompute loss scale for each word in the lyrics.
+The loss scale generally is the iou between output of force alignment(https://pytorch.org/tutorials/intermediate/forced_alignment_with_torchaudio_tutorial.html) and the provided gt.
+If the iou is less than a certant threshold, we set the loss scale to 0.
+Otherwise, we set it to 1.

-We modified whisper model to fit the competition task.
+* We modified whisper model to fit the competition task.
 An extra head is added to the encoder and trained with ctc loss.
 The decoder is extended withan `word_seg_embed` head  to predict the word segments (start, end).
 We simply trained it with giou+l1 loss.
 The other part is kept the same as the original whisper model.
 Please take a look at, kmaker/model.py for more details.